The Changeling (film): Plot

-John Russell, a composer from New York City, is vacationing with his wife and daughter upstate when his car becomes stuck in snow.
-While he goes to a roadside phone booth to call for assistance, he witnesses his wife and daughter get struck and killed by an oncoming truck.
+John Russell, a composer from New York City, is vacationing with his wife and daughter upstate when his car gets stuck in snow.
+While he approaches a roadside phone booth to call for assistance, he witnesses his wife and daughter get struck and killed by an oncoming truck knocked off its path.
 The accident prompts him to move to Seattle, where he rents a mansion from the agent of a local historical society, Claire Norman, who tells him that the property has been vacant for twelve years.

 Not long after moving in, John begins to experience unexplained phenomena, starting with a loud banging every morning.
 One night, he discovers all of the water taps turned on and sees the apparition of a drowned boy in a bathtub.
 Soon after, a red stained-glass windowpane shatters as he is outside and, upon investigation, he finds a locked, boarded up door in a closet leading to a hidden attic bedroom.
 John takes a music box from the mantel and discovers it plays the exact piano tune he has just recorded downstairs.
 John and Claire investigate the history of the house, believing that the ghost is that of a young girl killed on its grounds in a traffic accident in 1909.
 John holds a seance and overhears the voice of the spirit on audio equipment, calling himself Joseph Carmichael.

 John discovers that Joseph Carmichael was a crippled and sickly six-year-old who was murdered in 1906 by his father Richard because he was unlikely to reach the age of 21, upon which he would have inherited an enormous fortune from his late maternal grandfather.
 To ensure the inheritance, Richard replaced the dead boy with one procured from a local orphanage and spirited him away to Europe under the pretense of seeking treatment for his condition.
 After years away, he returned with the boy when he was aged 18, claiming that he was cured.
-The grown "Joseph Carmichael" is now a prominent U.S. Senator who is also a major patron of the historical society that owns the house where his adoptive father committed the murder.
+The grown "Joseph Carmichael" is now a prominent U.S. Senator, who is also a major patron of the historical society that owns the house where his adoptive father committed the murder.